givingjar/blog.givingjar.org/_posts/2016-05-25-charity-spotlight-lansing-makers-network.md

 If you want to learn more about [Lansing Makers Network][1], you can reach them by clicking one of the buttons below.

-{% include web-links.html home="https://www.lansingmakersnetwork.org/" twitter="LansingMakers" facebook="LansingMakersNetwork" %}
+{% include web-links.html home="https://www.lansingmakersnetwork.org/" twitter="LansingMakers" facebook="LansingMakersNetwork" instagram="LansingMakersNetwork" youtube="LansingMakersNetworkOrg" %}

 ###### Photographs Courtesy of [Lansing Makers Network][12]